Live (Reverend EP)

 Live is the 1992 EP by heavy metal band Reverend.
 This is Reverend's only live offering to date.
 It is also the last release before the band temporarily broke up, although they reformed in 2000.
-Most of the songs on this EP come from Reverend's full-length releases, with one ("The Power of Persuasion") coming from Reverend's EP debut.
+Most of the songs on this EP come from Reverend's full-length releases, with one ("The Power of Persuasion") coming from Reverend's EP debut, 3 come from "World Won't Miss You" and 2 from "Play God".